 1. Who Handles Maintenance?

 Unlike at a professional apartment complex which has maintenance staff, the homeowner you are renting from probably does not.
 Find out who will coordinate and pay for maintenance when something breaks?
 What types of maintenance requests are supported (i.e. pest control, light bulbs, clogged sinks, clogged toilets, frozen pipes, drain issues, sprinkler issues, roof issues).
 In a house, lots of things can and will go wrong.
-You need to ask how this will be managed, who will pay for it, and who will coordinate the repairs.

-2. Is There an Official Lease?
+2. Is there a Lease?

 Even if you are renting from an individual owner, it’s always in your best interest to have a written lease with clear terms and conditions for you and your landlord to follow.
 This helps to eliminate disputes later.